The keto diet isn't magic. But it does have real, measurable benefits, especially when done right.

 |---|---|

-| Parkinson’s disease | Small studies show potential motor function benefits |
+| Parkinson's disease | Small studies hint at potential benefits; preliminary |

-| Traumatic brain injury | Being studied for neuroprotective effects |
+| Traumatic brain injury | Mostly preclinical; being studied for neuroprotective effects |

 5. Lower Triglycerides and Better Cholesterol (In Many People)

-Keto often improves heart health markers—sometimes dramatically:
+Keto often improves heart health markers, sometimes dramatically:

 Typical changes on keto: